kivy/kivy/doc/sources/installation/installation-linux.rst

 Source installation Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install Kivy from source, please follow the installation guide until you reach the :ref:`Kivy install step<kivy-source-install>` and then install the dependencies below before continuing.
+To install Kivy from source, please follow the :ref:`installation guide<kivy-wheel-install>` until you reach the :ref:`Kivy install step<kivy-source-install>` and then install the dependencies below before continuing.
 Additionally, if you'd like to be able to use the x11 window backend do::